 We are involved in various legal proceedings that arise in the ordinary course of business, as well as proceedings that we consider material under federal securities regulations.
-For additional information on other legal and environmental proceedings affecting the Partnership, please refer to Part 1 - Item 3 of the Partnership's 2019 Annual Report and Part I-Other Recent Business Developments-Northern Border within Item 2.
-"Management's Discussion and Analysis of Financial Condition and Results of Operations".
+For additional information on other legal and environmental proceedings affecting the Partnership, please refer to Part 1 - Item 3 of our 2019 Annual Report and Part I-Other Recent

+Business Developments-Northern Border v ıithin Item 2.
+"Managem ent's Discussion and A Analysis of Financial Condition and F Results of Operations."